Radithor (ca. 1928)

 A Federal Trade Commission order filed against Bailey Radium Laboratories (Inc.) was probably the final nail in the coffin for Radithor.
 On December 19, 1931 Bailey was ordered to "cease and desist from various representations theretofore made by them as to the therapeutic value of Radithor and from representing that the product Radithor is harmless."
 Bailey refrained from contesting the charges following the personal testimony of Eben Byers (delivered shortly before his death).

-The Radithor Laboratories Company seems to have been a separate corporate entity that was licensed to sell Radithor.
-They were located in 802 Spring Arcade Building of Los Angeles The only references I have seen to them date from 1927 and 1928.
+The Radithor Laboratories Company in Los Angeles seems to have been a separate corporate entity that was licensed to sell Radithor.
+Their address was 802 Spring Arcade Building on Spring/S. Broadway.
+The references I have for them date from 1927 and 1928.

 William J. Bailey

 Most of the following information is taken from “Radithor and the Era of Mild Radium Therapy” (JAMA 264 (5):614-621, Aug.
 1, 1990) and “The Great Radium Scandal” (Scientific American, 94-99, Aug.
 1993), both by Roger Macklis.